islamsalah95/EcommercieDashboard/README.md

 ## About Project

-Here i produce small project about Ecommercie-Dashboard laravel Backend and Vuejs frontend , the website have 3 categories you can
+I would like to share a sample project I have created recently about E-commerce-Dashboard Laravel Backend and Vuejs frontend, the website has 3 categories you can
  1- add any product for any category
  2- update any product
-3- delete  any product for any category in main page you can get information about all categories products .
+3- delete any product from any category
+4 main page you can get information about all categories products.

 **********You can see video in folder Important it see what are prject features .